Encyclopedia

 Why Video Gateways Are Still Needed When Broadband Satellite Links Are Already Available

-Broadband satellite links provide field connectivity, but video gateways are still essential for protocol conversion, multi-source video access, bandwidth optimization, conferencing, and command dispatch.
+Broadband satellite links provide strong field connectivity, but video gateways are still needed to unify protocols, optimize bandwidth, and connect multi-source video to command platforms.

 Becke Telcom